qri-io/desktop/test/e2e/e2e_test_flows.md

 ### navigate to the collection and back to the dataset
 - click the #collection button
 - ensure we are at the #collection
-- click on the dataset reference (#username-name-link)
+- click on the dataset reference (#row-username-name)
 - ensure we are at the correct location
 - ensure we are the same version